Manley Hot Springs is located at the end of the Elliott Highway, 161 miles northwest of Fairbanks.

 A pocket of “Pioneer Alaska.”
 J.F.
 Karshner homesteaded here in 1902, about the same time the U.S. Army Signal Corps established a telegraph station nearby.

 Frank Manley built the 4-story Resort Hotel here in 1907.
+The population peaked at about 1,000 in 1910, as the village became a trading center for nearby Eureka and Tofty mining districts.
 In 1913, the hotel burned down.
 By 1950, the population was down to 29 as mining waned.
 The settlement’s name was changed to Manley Hot Springs in 1957.

 Today, Manley Hot Springs is a quiet settlement with gardening, hunting and fishing helping to sustain many residents.
-The post office, gas station and grocery are at the trading post.
-Meals, a bar and overnight accommodations are available at the Manley Roadhouse; phone 907-672-3161.
+The Manley Trading Post (grocery, post office) and a gas station with propane are located a short drive beyond Manley Roadhouse by the old airstrip (now a tie-down area for planes).
+Meals, a bar and overnight accommodations are available at the Manley Roadhouse; phone (907) 672-3161.

 - Annual 4th of July celebration here, featuring a community feed and boat races on the slough.